chizzletaz/MilestoneProject4/README.md

         }
         ```
         You can the database url from Heroku's Config Vars in the Settings tab.
-        !Note: The DATABASE_URL from Heroku is an environment variable and shouldn't be commit in version control.
+        > Note: The DATABASE_URL from Heroku is an environment variable and shouldn't be commit in version control.
     6. Run migrations.
           `python3 manage.py migrate`
     7. In case of using a local database type:
         `python3 manage.py loaddata db.json`
         to import the data from the mySQL database to Postgre.
     8. In case of using fixtures:
         First import the categories:
         `python3 manage.py loaddata categories`
         And then the products:
         `python3 manage.py loaddata products`

 3. **Create a superuser**
     Type: `python3 manage.py createsuperuser`
     Add a username and password.

 4. **Make a distinction between local and remote database**
-    Create an if-statement in settings.py so that when the app is running on Heroku it connects to Postgres(remote) and otherwise, it connects to sequel light(local).
+    Create an if-statement in `settings.py` so that when the app is running on Heroku it connects to Postgres(remote) and otherwise, it connects to sequel light(local).
     ```
     if 'DATABASE_URL' in os.environ:
         DATABASES = {